The Oncoming Storm: Background

 In October of 2003, Unearth signed with Metal Blade Records.
 The band also shared that The Red Chord drummer Mike Justain would be joining the band for the upcoming Headbangers Ball tour to replace Mike Rudberg.
-In January of 2004, the band shared that they were busy writing new material for an upcoming Metal Blade release; and that they would begin pre-production at guitarist Ken Susi's studio in several weeks before entering Zing Studios with producer/engineer Adam Dutkiewicz on February 9th.
+In January 2004, the band shared that they were busy writing new material for an upcoming Metal Blade release; and that they would begin pre-production at guitarist Ken Susi's studio in several weeks before entering Zing Studios with producer/engineer Adam Dutkiewicz on February 9th.
 The band also shared that they would be filming for their upcoming DVD release at the Downtown in Farmingdale, NY on January 25th.
 In March, the band shared that their new album would be titled The Oncoming Storm and would be released on June 29.

+When asked about the writing process from their debut album guitarist Ken Susi stated "On The Stings of Conscience, we really were a young band and we had forever to write it.
+We were just trying to voice our opinion and to make sure it was heard.
+This record we were more aware of what we were capable of so it made it quicker and easier to achieve that.
+The funny thing is about The Oncoming Storm is that it was written in about six months.
+It sounds really amazing for being put together in such a short period of time."

 In late May of 2004, the band made the song "The Great Dividers" available for download via the website plastic-noise.com.
 The band also recorded a music video for the track the same month, directed by Dale Resteghini of Raging Nation Films, the video was shot in Spanish Harlem, NYC on May 21.
 Prior to the video's release, the band put out a call for extras to help them record.
 The band also released a music video for the track "Zombie Autopilot," directed by Greg Kaplan.

 In April of 2005, the band entered the studio to record a video for the song "Endless," recorded at "The Showcase" in Corona, CA, directed by Jerry Clubb of Mental Suplex Productions.

 In May of 2014, the band embarked on a 10th anniversary tour to honor the album, supported by Texas In July, Cruel Hands and Armed for Apocalypse.

 On January 26, 2018, the album was re-released on vinyl in various EU and US exclusive colors.

 The band began a 20th anniversary tour in the album's honor in June of 2024; alongside Bleeding Through, Overcast, Fuming Mouth, All Out War, High Command, and Apes.